dafny-lang/dafny/docs/VerificationOptimization/VerificationOptimization.md

 A complete list is available [here](../DafnyRef/DafnyRef#sec-assertion-batches).

-Although only one of these uses the `assert` keyword, we use the term _assertion_ to describe each of these proof goals.
+Although only one of these uses the `assert` keyword, we use the term _assertion_ to describe each of these verification goals.
 A collection of assertions, taken together, is called an _assertion batch_.

 When trying to prove each of these statements, Dafny assumes several following predicates to be true, making them available as facts for the verifier to use.
 These include the following.

 * Every `requires` clause, throughout the whole body of a Dafny `function`, `lemma`, or `method`.

 * Every `invariant` clause, in the body of the loop it is associated with and in subsequent code.

 * Every `ensures` clause of a called `function`, `lemma`, or `method` in subsequent code.

 * Every `requires` clause of a called `function`, `lemma`, or `method` in subsequent code.